Exopy/exopy/docs/source/dev_guide/measure.rst

   Additionally one can specify whether to hide/disabled the tree widget used to select the task when the editor is selected.

-- declare it by contributing an |Editor| to the 'ecpy.measure.editors' extension point.
+- declare it by contributing an |Editor| to the 'exopy.measure.editors' extension point.
 The declaration should re-declare the functions :

   - new : which should create a new instance of the tool.